rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 * Open Graph and Twitter meta tags have ben used in the head of each page to control how the URL is displayed when shared on social media.
-They make content more eye catching in social media feeds, tell people what the content is at a glance and can also increase your brand visibiity through searches.
+They make content more eye catching in social media feeds, tell people what the content is at a glance and can also increase your brand visibility through searches.
 I learnt about them through this [article](https://ahrefs.com/blog/open-graph-meta-tags/).
 Below is an image of how the site is displayed on social media feeds:

 <br>